Market Turnover

 Non-Grandfathered Greater China Issuers Note 13 that have a secondary listing on the Exchange must, unless otherwise waived, comply with the Exchange’s requirements set out in Chapter 4.1 “Contractual Arrangements” of the Guide and the WVR safeguards under the Listing Rules (where applicable) Note 14.

-You may also refer to Appendix V of the Frequently Asked Questions on Listing of Overseas Issuers for a diagram of the requirements applicable to overseas issuers seeking to list with contractual arrangements.
+You may also refer to this diagram for the requirements applicable to overseas issuers seeking to list with contractual arrangement.

 Company Information Sheets